-Locating the best place to park can definitely be a hassle.
-The City has TMA (traffic management authority) workers on the streets, patrolling the area, handing out tickets left and right.
-Not only is it a struggle to find a decent spot near where you want to park, in highly congested areas of the city, like Downtown, River North, West Loop and tourist attraction areas, but figuring out how to park affordably, that’s almost impossible.
+Off-street parking has it's problems - with the TMA (traffic management authority) workers on the streets, patrolling the area, handing out tickets left and right.
+Not only is it a struggle to find a decent spot near where you want to park on the street, in highly congested areas of the city, like Downtown, River North, West Loop and tourist attraction areas, but figuring out how to park affordably - that’s almost impossible.

 Chicago is one of the best cities to have memorable site seeing, world class dining, enjoy water adventures and more.
 But if there's one thing you want to ensure you stay in the know about, it's knowing where you're going and what to look out for before you hop in the car and go.

 Considerations Before You Park: